Get insider access

 7. Best Casual Audiophile Headphones

 The best casual-use audiophile headphones we've tested are the Focal Bathys Wireless.
 These Bluetooth headphones have a closed-back design.
 Unlike the much cheaper Beyerdynamic DT 770 PRO, they have a very good ANC feature, so you can use them on the bus or when you're out for a walk; noise like background chit-chat or rumbling engines won't drown out your music.
 They're also wireless, so you don't need to worry about managing a long cable when you're out and about.
-They support the aptX Adaptive codec for high-res audio, which helps improve audio quality via Bluetooth, and have a built-in DAC via wired USB for converting digital signals to analog in high resolution.
+They support the aptX Adaptive codec for high-res audio, which helps improve audio quality via Bluetooth.
+They also have a built-in DAC via wired USB to convert digital signals to high-resolution analog.

 See our review